In this article we will discuss the 8 questions to ask a financial advisor that will help you assess their expertise, fees, and approach!

 Knowing if your financial advisor is a fiduciary is a helpful hint towards understanding how your financial advisor is compensated.
 There are three common advisor compensation models:

-- Fee-only: These financial planners and financial advisors usually charge some combination of a percentage of your investment assets and a flat fee or retainer for financial planning services.
-They do not earn commissions on product sales and are almost always fiduciaries, compensated directly from their clients.
+- Fee-only: These financial planners and financial advisors usually charge a percentage of your investment assets, a flat fee, or retainer for financial planning services.
+They do not earn commissions on product sales and are almost always fiduciaries.

-- Fee-based: Advisors who are “fee-based” can charge you direct fees for financial planning advice but can also earn commissions from products they sell, creating potential conflicts of interest as they don’t always serve as fiduciaries.
+- Fee-based: Advisors who are “fee-based” can charge you direct fees for financial planning advice but can also earn commissions from products they sell.
+This creates potential conflicts of interest as they don’t always serve as fiduciaries.

 - Commission-based: These professionals make money solely from commissions on the sale of financial products including mutual funds, insurance policies, and annuities.
 The commission rates that they receive may incentivize them to recommend specific products over others.
 Commission-based advisors are almost never acting as fiduciaries.

 Understanding how your advisor is paid helps you identify the incentives behind their advice.
-Are you paying your advisor for objective advice or are they incentivized to sell you products that you may or may not need?
+Are you paying your advisor for objective advice or are they incentivized to sell you products?

 4. What Are My All-In Costs?